anthonypiccolo/minimal-mistakes/_posts/2020-10-12-nba-betting-model-gcp.md

 categories:
   - Analytics
 ---
 With the NBA season coming to a close, the timing could not be worse - I have developed an [NBA betting model web app](https://nbamodel-223111.web.app/).
 Although I  don't expect this model to 'beat the books', it's an interesting academic exercise.
-It has been agood reason to dive deeper into some key software engineering practices.
+It has been a good reason to dive deeper into some key software engineering practices.

 <figure style="width: 800px">
     <img src="https://anthonypiccolo.xyz/assets/2020/10/nba-model-web-app.png" alt>